glowieframework/glowie-website/documentation/v1.0/basic-application-modules/views.md

 <!-- This will print "Your name is Glowie." (w/o quotes) -->
 ```

+**Important!** Parameters passed through `$this->renderView()` method have higher privileges over the global ones.
+If you pass two parameters with the same name, the global parameter will be overwritten.

 ### Taking your views to a next level
 If you want to learn a new way to create dynamic, pretty and professional coded views, take a look at [Skeltch](docs/##VERSION##/extra/skeltch), Glowie built-in templating engine.